CO-AGE HAS THE ANSWERS

 This is the third time that this issue has been chosen by CO-AGE members.

 "For me, if it were one of my loved ones that passed away, I would want a trained professional to investigate the death, someone outside the nursing home, to fairly represent the decedent."

-— Mark Savage, Banks County Coroner, 1st Vice President, Georgia Coroner's Association.
+— Mark Savage, Banks County Coroner, President, Georgia Coroner's Association.

 HOME CARE SERVICES